bullfin4/rsschool-cv/cv.md

 - Mobile/WhatsApp/WeChat: +86 137 1198 2647

 #### Summary
 I am a designer.
 I want design and create creative animated websites.
 I huge fan of beautiful animations in web design.
 I believe that well-designed animations can contribute significantly to the appeal and user-friendliness of web apps.
-So I want to learn how to make an animations using JavaScript and create award-winning websites.
+So I want to learn how to make an animations using JavaScript.
+My goal is to create award-winning websites.

 #### Skills
 - HTML, CSS, Greensock/GSAP, JavaScript Basics